MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_stor_device_capabilities.md

 Do not display the device in the user interface.
 If this bit is set, the device is never displayed in the user interface, even if the device is present but fails to start.
 Miniport drivers do not set this bit.

+#### - RawDeviceOK

+Specifies whether the driver for the underlying bus can drive the device if there is no function driver (for example, SCSI devices in pass-through mode).
+This mode of operation is called raw mode.

+#### - Removeable

+Specifies whether the device can be dynamically removed from its immediate parent.
+If <b>Removable</b> is set to <b>TRUE</b>, the device does not belong to the same physical object as its parent.

+If <b>Removable</b> is set to <b>TRUE</b>, the device is displayed in the Unplug or Eject Hardware program, unless <b>SurpriseRemovalOK</b> is also set to <b>TRUE</b>.

 ## -remarks

 When a miniport driver receives an SRB in its <a href="..\storport\nc-storport-hw_startio.md">HwStorStartIo</a> routine where the SRB function is SRB_FUNCTION_PNP, the SRB is formatted as a <a href="..\storport\ns-storport-_scsi_pnp_request_block.md">SCSI_PNP_REQUEST_BLOCK</a> structure.
 If the <b>PnPAction</b> member of the SRB is <b>StorQueryCapabilities</b>, the miniport can return a <b>STOR_DEVICE_CAPABILITIES</b> structure in the <b>DataBuffer</b> member of the SRB.

 Storport sends this structure to the miniport with all members initialized to 0.
 On return, only the <b>Removable</b> field is used from this structure.